GuillaumeAmat/knuckle/README.md

 }
 ```

-Then, `knuckle up` to re-generate the configuration files and your done!
+Then, `knuckle up --no-install` to re-generate the configuration files and your done!

 You can see that `semi` is set to `false` in the root `.prettierrc`.